Khan/style-guides/style/python.md

 I argue, though, this verbiage is beneficial: in the same way that self.xxx is an immediate sign at the point of use that xxx is a member of the current class, x.MyClass is an immediate sign that MyClass comes from file x (which often tells you more about what MyClass is for, and makes it easier to find in the source as well).
 This often tells you enough that you can continue reading the code, without needing a context switch to look up the where MyClass is defined and what it says.

+### absolute_import

+Always use `from __future__ import absolute_import` as the first import in your source file.

+> *Rationale:* Suppose you have both `intl.py` and `content/videos/intl.py`, and you say `import intl` in your source file.
+Without absolute-imports, what gets imported depends on where your source file lives (in content/videos or elsewhere), which is confusing.
+By making all imports be related to the repository-root, it avoids ambiguity, making it easier for code readers -- and code writers! -- to figure out the exact file that's being imported.

+This means that all non-system imports will be specified relative to the root of the KA python tree.

-## Import style
+### Import style

 All imports should be at the top of the file, separated (by blank lines) into three sections: system imports, third-party imports (including appengine), and khan academy-written imports.
 Note that imports from `third_party` and `shared` are considered "third party" even if they are maintained by Khan Academy and only used in webapp.
-All non-system imports should be specified relative to the root of the ka python tree.
-Using `from __future__ import absolute_import` is encouraged, to make it clear to us and to python that we don't want relative imports.
-Each section should be sorted alphabetically.
-Only one import should be on each line.

 > *Rationale:* When I see autocomplete.foo() in the code, and I want to know what it does, it’s helpful to know if I should be looking on the web (because autocomplete is part of the python distribution), or in the local source tree (because autocomplete is written by us).
 It’s also helpful to know if it’s code we wrote (and the barrier to hacking on it is low) or code someone else wrote (which means it may be easier to just work around any problems I have with it).
 The three sections tell me that with just a quick glance at the top of the file.
 Plus, since each section is alphabetical, it’s easy for me to find the import within the section.